-On the comparison with previous studies, we demonstrated that a commonly accepted classification scheme should be agreed upon.
-Our approach offers a well defined system of classification with many examples.
-There still might be spurious cases, mainly considering GDOR, ROTS and ROT classes, however, our sample should be clear of such ambiguous stars since we classified the spurious cases as VAR.
+On the comparison with previous studies, we have demonstrated that a commonly accepted classification scheme should be agreed upon.
+Our approach offers a well-defined system of classification with many examples.
+There still might be spurious cases, mainly regarding the GDOR, ROTS, and ROT classes; however, our sample should be clear of such ambiguous stars since we classified the spurious cases as VAR.
 The theoretical study of the limits of $g$-mode pulsations and all the possible patterns that can be expected in the FT would be very helpful in the future to better distinguish between rotation and pulsations.
-The only way to reliably classify the variable stars is in detailed investigation case by case including spectroscopic data.
-We warn about blind usage of the (mainly LC) TESS data.
+The only way to reliably classify the variable stars is via a detailed case-by-case investigation that includes spectroscopic data.
+We warn about any blind usage of the (mainly LC) TESS data.

 The approach presented in the paper is rather conservative.
-Our groups of stars provide good and reliable samples of stars without significant contamination suitable for statistical studies and training of neural networks.
-We are planning spectroscopic observations and detailed investigation of particularly interesting stars identified during the analysis of the data.
+Our groups of stars provide good and reliable samples of stars without significant contamination suitable for statistical studies and the training of neural networks.
+We are planning spectroscopic observations and detailed investigations of particularly interesting stars identified during the analysis of the data.
 We will perform the same analysis for the southern TESS CVZ.

 \begin{appendix}